tra38/Skynet/README.md

 where he would #{HERO.job_purpose}.
 While he would work, #{HERO.name} wished for some adventure in his life.
 Sometimes, #{HERO.name} would #{HERO.action}, but it proves no use.
 Ah well. }
 ```

+For a 'real-world example' where Skynet may be more useful, look at story.sky.

 There are currently 4 different characters...the HERO, the QUEST_GIVER, the MONSTER, and the MONSTER_KID.
 NOUN is a "special location" that is meant to be a focus of the story, but it does not have to be.